mavory/Arduino-Environmental-Alert-System/Journal.md

 ## So how much time did I spend on that?

-In total, I spent about over 13 hours on it.
+In total, I spent about over 13 hours on it...

 ## My worst hangups